 Conduct and Respect

 The DPRK possesses a unique social and political system, and travellers, as guests of the country, are asked to respect this at all times.
-Regardless of your own views, the people of the DPRK hold the eternal President Kim Il Sung, his son General Kim Jong Il, and the country’s present leader Kim Jong Un, in extremely high regard.
+Regardless of your own views, the people of the DPRK hold the eternal President Kim Il Sung, Chairman Kim Jong Il, and the country’s present leader Kim Jong Un, in extremely high regard.
 Any criticism or negative comments about these individuals will not be tolerated.
 It will result in you losing the respect and trust of your guides, and you both could face severe consequences.
 For certain special occasions you may be able to visit sites such as the Mansudae Grand Monument or the Kumsusan Memorial Palace where it is customary to offer flowers and / or bow out of respect.

 The Korean War of 1950-1953 was an epochal event in the country’s history and it remains a highly sensitive subject for the DPRK.
 It is important to note that no peace treaty has ever been signed to officially end this conflict, only an Armistice.
 More than sixty years on, this truce is still all that technically prevents North Korea and the US, along with its ally South Korea, from resuming the war.
 We ask our customers to always bear this in mind if conversation does turn to the War, and to remember that although time has passed, it is still a subject that invokes very strong feelings from your Korean hosts.

 During the tour, there may well be times when you find yourselves strongly disagreeing with the DPRK’s official stance on various matters, or how a certain event in history is portrayed.
 In such a case, we suggest you are diplomatic in your approach.
 It will do you and your guides no favours at all to start arguing and criticising; you will find yourselves out of favour and unable to get the best from the tour.